niemopen/niem-open-training/Modules/02 - Introduction to NIEM.md

 **NIEM Administration and Organization**

+Overall structure is always changing, but this is a snapshot at the time of recording.

 ![Org Chart](/Intro_Graphics/Org_Chart.png)

 **Move to OASIS**

-The NIEM program is transitioning from being a solely government-funded project to an open source project under [OASIS Open](https://www.oasis-open.org).
+The NIEM program has transitioned from being a solely government-funded project to an open source project under [OASIS Open](https://www.oasis-open.org).
 So here's a quick plug for OASIS Open...

 **About OASIS Open**